conwetlab/Repository-RI/docs/installation-guide.md

 ---
 ## Getting the Repository software

 Alternatively, it is possible to install the Repository from the sources published in GitHub.
-To compile the source code will be necesary the following packages:
+To clone the repository, the git package is needed:

 <pre>
 # Ubuntu/Debian
 # apt-get install git
-# apt-get install maven

 # CentOS
 # yum -y install git
-# yum -y install maven
 </pre>
 ---
 ## Getting the Repository software